RemoteTechnologiesGroup/RemoteTech/guide/index.md

 ####Reflectron GX-128

-The Reflecton-GX-128 is the longest-range antenna available in RemoteTech 2.
-While it has, for all practical purposes, the same range as the CommTech-1, its foldable construction makes it much lighter.
+The Reflecton-GX-128 is the longest-range antenna available in RemoteTech.
+While it has, for all practical purposes, the same abilities as the CommTech-1, its foldable construction makes it much lighter.

 ![Picture of CommTech-1](antenna_ct1.png)
 VAB Category: Science Parts